Twilio: Acquisitions

-In February 2015, Twilio acquired Authy, a Y Combinator-backed startup that offers two-factor authentication services to end users, developers and enterprises.
+In February 2015, Twilio acquired Authy, a Y Combinator–backed startup that offers two-factor authentication services to end users, developers and enterprises.

-In September 2016, Twilio acquired Tikal Technologies, the development team behind the Kurento WebRTC open source project, for $8.5 million.
+In September 2016, Twilio acquired Tikal Technologies, the development team behind the Kurento WebRTC open-source project, for $8.5 million.

 In February 2017, Twilio acquired Beepsend, a Swedish-based SMS messaging provider, for an undisclosed amount.

-In September 2018, Twilio announced they were acquiring Ytica, a Prague, Czech Republic-based speech analytics firm, for an undisclosed amount.
+Twilio announced in September 2018 that they were acquiring Ytica, a Prague, Czech Republic–based speech analytics firm, for an undisclosed amount.

-In October 2018, Twilio announced they were acquiring SendGrid, a Denver, Colorado-based customer communication platform for transactional and marketing email, for $2 billion.
+In October 2018 Twilio announced they were acquiring SendGrid, a Denver, Colorado-based customer communication platform for transactional and marketing email, for $2 billion.
 In February 2019, the two companies were formally merged in a deal valued at $3 billion.

-In November 2018, Twilio acquired Core Network Dynamics GmbH, a Berlin, Germany-based virtual evolved packet core company.
+In November 2018, the company acquired Core Network Dynamics GmbH, a Berlin, Germany-based virtual evolved packet core company.

-In July 2020, Twilio announced they had acquired Electric Imp, an internet of things platform company, for an undisclosed amount.
-In October of that year, Twilio acquired Segment, a platform to collect, clean, and activate customer data, for $3.2 billion.
+Twilio announced in July 2020 that they had acquired Electric Imp, an internet of things platform company, for an undisclosed amount.
+In October of that year, the company acquired Segment, a platform to collect, clean, and activate customer data, for $3.2 billion.